diy365-mgos/bthing-gpio/README.md

 # bThings GPIO Library
 ## Overview
-This Mongoose-OS library allows you to easily a [bThing](https://github.com/diy365-mgos/bthing) to GPIO.
+This Mongoose-OS library allows you to easily attach a [bThing](https://github.com/diy365-mgos/bthing) to GPIO.
 ## GET STARTED
 Build up your own device in few minutes just starting from the following sample.
 Start including following libraries into your `mos.yml` file.
 ```yaml